ulsdevteam/ojs-sushiLite-plugin/README.md

 ## Installation

+Install this as a "generic" plugin in OJS.
+The preferred installation method is through the Plugin Gallery.

-Install this as a "generic" plugin.
-To install manually via the filesystem, extract the contents of this archive to a "sushiLite" directory under "plugins/generic" in your OJS root.
-To install via Git submodule, target that same directory path: `git submodule add https://github.com/ulsdevteam/ojs-sushiLite-plugin plugins/generic/sushiLite` and `git submodule update --init --recursive plugins/generic/sushiLite`.
-Run the upgrade script to register this plugin, e.g.: `php tools/upgrade.php upgrade`
+To install manually via the filesystem, extract the contents of this archive this archive to a "sushiLite" directory under "plugins/generic" in your OJS root.
+To install via Git submodule, target that same directory path: `git submodule add https://github.com/ulsdevteam/ojs-sushiLite-plugin plugins/generic/sushiLite`.
+Run the installation script to register this plugin, e.g.: `php lib/pkp/tools/installPluginVersion.php plugins/generic/sushiLite/version.xml`

 ## Usage

 The URI *{base_url}*/sushiLite/*{version}*/ will respond to the GetReport requests as documented in the the early draft [SUSHI-Lite proposal](http://groups.niso.org/apps/group_public/document.php?document_id=15331).
-The currently support SUSHI-Lite version is 1.7.
+The currently supported SUSHI-Lite version is 1.7.
 For example:
 * Fetch the current AR1, reflecting the last month's usage, for any journal hosted on the site:
   * /ojs/index.php/index/sushiLite/v1_7/GetReport?Report=AR1
 * Fetch the release 4.1 JR1 for all of 2015 for "myJournal":